pavlovdo/pystormon/README.md

 In host configuration set parameters "Host name" and "IP address" for Agent Interface.
 Use the same hostname as in the file devices.conf, storwize.example.com for example.

+9) Further you have option - run scripts from host or run scripts from docker container.

+If you want to run scripts from host:
-9) Install Python 3 and pip3 if it is not installed;
+A) Install Python 3 and pip3 if it is not installed;

-10) Install required python modules:
+B) Install required python modules:
 ```
 pip3 install -r requirements.txt
 ```

-11) Create cron jobs for zabbix trappers:
+C) Create cron jobs for zabbix trappers:
 ```
 echo "00 */1 * * *  /etc/zabbix/externalscripts/pystormon/storage_objects_discovery.py" > /tmp/crontab && \
 echo "*/5 * * * *   /etc/zabbix/externalscripts/pystormon/storage_objects_status.py" >> /tmp/crontab && \